cxxyyl/thesis.digitale-grafik.com/README.md

 # Welcome

 Hey welcome to this project!
-This is the official™️ Klass Digitale Grafik archive for all thesis projects – for now at least.
+This is the official™ Klasse Digitale Grafik archive for all thesis projects – for now at least.
 **[You can visit the website here](https://thesis.digitale-grafik.com/)**

 ## About